plewis/plewis.github.io/applets/linear-regression.md

 Use the **left arrow** and **right arrow** to change the **slope** of the regresion line.

 Use **up arrow** and **down arrow** to change the **intercept** of the regression line.
+(You may need to hold down the **Shift key** while using the up/down arrow keys to avoid scrolling.)

 Use the **r** key to return to the maximum likelihood slope and intercept.

-The likelihood is the product of 5 normal densities, one for each observed data point.
-The regression line determines the predicted y value for each data point, and the difference between the observed y value and the predicted y value is the **resitual**, shown as a dashed line.
-The best-fitting regression line is such that the sum of squared residuals (SS) is minimized.
-This is equivalent to maximizing the log likelihood, which is just SS multiplied by -1 and so is maximum when SS is minimum.
+The **likelihood** is the product of **5 normal densities**, one for each observed data point.
+These normal densities are shown in a brick red color centered at the predicted y value.
+The **regression line** determines the predicted y value for each data point given the x value for that point, and the difference between the observed y value and the predicted y value is the **residual**, shown as a dashed line.

+The best-fitting regression line has slope and intercept such that the sum of squared residuals (SS) is minimized (the "least-squares" solution).
+This is equivalent to maximizing the log likelihood, which is proportional to the negative of SS.
+Note that the estimated regression slope and intercept will be the same regardless of the variance of the individual normal densities (but the numerical value of the log-likelihood will differ).

 The regression line becomes more red as SS becomes larger (and the log likelihood becomes smaller) and is a neutral gray color if the slope and intercept of the regression line are at their maximum likelihood (or least squares) values.